#138 - The End of the Paleolithic Era

 Top 5: Final, Lasting Conclusions from the Paleo/CrossFit Challenge

-5. Paleo is a better diet than your typical modern-day Westerner's - but it's probably overkill for most peoples' circumstances.
+5. Paleo is a better diet than your typical modern-day Westerner's - but it's probably overkill for most peoples' circumstances.4.
+Thanks to Paleo, both slept better at night and felt better throughout the day.

 3. CrossFit is just as hard as I expected.